 Radiated DL transmission for WA class has no upper power limit.

-Radiated DL transmission for LA class has no upper power limit.
+Radiated DL transmission for MR, LA class has no upper power limit.

-Radiated UL transmission there are 2 power classes on with a power limit and 1 with a power limit.
+Radiated UL transmission there are 2 power classes one without a power limit and 1 with a power limit.
 The power limit uses the same limit as PC1.

 The ALC is implicit in the output power requirements and test.
 The output power (and hence ALC) is tested at multiple input levels,